 Soothe your sore throat with some honey and lemon

 Sore throats can be difficult to manage and often you’re left croaking at your co-workers and loved ones while it feels like an invisible cheese grater is slowly wearing away your oesophagus.
-Not a pretty picture, but thankfully there’s an old remedy that you’ve probably heard of and had recommended to you by your grandparents – honey and lemon!
+Not a pretty picture, but thankfully there’s an old remedy that you’ve probably heard of and had recommended.

 A comforting combination for your throat with known antibacterial properties, you can’t beat a hot drink that’s brimming with these essential ingredients.
 Pukka’s Lemon, Ginger and Manuka Honey Tea is our main go-to when we feel that achy sensation in our throats and with good reason.
 It’s got a lovely sweet taste that suffused with a hint of spice thanks to the inclusion of the ginger and it’s 100% gluten-free and sustainably sourced!

 Pukka Lemon Ginger and Manuka Honey - £2.49

 Winter might be a tough time for your immune system but things might not be all that peachy with your stomach either.
 The cold weather does seem to bring out our cravings for stodgy, sweet food and with festive themed treats and goodies everywhere, it’s easy to overindulge so, >when that last gingerbread latte finally takes its toll, your stomach might need some TLC.

 This is where I’d suggest brewing a cup of Yogi’s Stomach Ease Tea.
 Based on an Ayurvedic recipe of herbs and spices, including cardamom, ginger and coriander, it may help to support the digestive process, relieving some of your more irritating symptoms.
 It also boasts a warm, rich taste that’s extremely soothing, so make sure you include a cup of this after munching on the mince pies!